Distinguishing Between Mint, Gem Mint, and Pristine Cards

 A PSA 10 card is a virtually perfect card.
 Attributes include four perfectly sharp corners, sharp focus and full original gloss.
 A PSA 10 card must be free of staining of any kind, but an allowance may be made for a slight printing imperfection if it doesn’t impair the overall appeal of the card.
 The image must be centered on the card within a tolerance not to exceed approximately 55/45 (*) percent on the front, and 75/25 percent on the reverse.

-* NOTE: PSA recently updated this percentage from “55/45 to 60/40 percent”
+* NOTE: PSA recently updated the language of the Gem Mint 10 grade centering percentage from “60/40” to “55/45 to 60/40”

 SGC (10):